abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** I can verify all details

 **Acceptance Criteria:**
-- [ ] Order summary display हो
+- [ ] Order summary display should be implemented
-- [ ] Items list, quantities, prices show हों
+- [ ] Items list, quantities, prices show should be available
-- [ ] Shipping address display हो
+- [ ] Shipping address display should be implemented
-- [ ] Billing address display हो
+- [ ] Billing address display should be implemented
-- [ ] Shipping method display हो
+- [ ] Shipping method display should be implemented
-- [ ] Payment method display हो
+- [ ] Payment method display should be implemented
-- [ ] Subtotal, shipping, tax, discount, total show हों
+- [ ] Subtotal, shipping, tax, discount, total show should be available
-- [ ] Terms & conditions checkbox हो (if required)
+- [ ] Terms & conditions checkbox should be (if required)

 #### Story 4.7: Place Order
 **As a** shopper